Thank you very much for clarifying. First of all, I am sorry to hear about this situation and any associated issues.

 - fit for purpose – they should be fit for the purpose they are supplied for

 2. Repair or replacement – this is still an option in the first 30 days, if the consumer does not want a refund and becomes the standard options after the 30 days have passed.
 It is the consumer’s choice as to whether they choose a repair or a replacement.
-If a repair is chosen, the seller is given one opportunity to provide a satisfactory repair, meaning that if it fails, the goods can still be rejected for a refund, even after the initial 30 days have passed.
-Alternatively, if the consumer wants to keep the goods, they can ask for a price reduction, based on what is wrong with them.
+If a repair is chosen, the seller is given one opportunity to provide a satisfactory repair, meaning that if it fails, the vehicle can still be rejected for a refund, even after the initial 30 days have passed.
+Alternatively, if the consumer wants to keep the vehicle, they can ask for a price reduction, based on what is wrong with it.
 That is something to be negotiated with the seller.